sfabris/pihpsdr/README.md

 It runs on Linux (including RaspPi 3/4) and MacOS (using the "Homebrew" working environment).

-**Consult the Manual (Appendices H, I, J) on how-to install and or compile piHPSDR on your machine (Raspberry PI binary installation, Raspberry PI compile from sources, and MacOS compile from sources).**
+**Consult the Manual (last three Appendices) on how-to install and or compile piHPSDR on your machine (Raspberry PI binary installation, Raspberry PI compile from sources, and MacOS compile from sources).**